lsst/dp0-2_lsst_io/tutorials-examples/portal-intermediate.rst

     Plot parameters for the seeing versus time plot.

 3.4.
-To add a plot to visualize the astrometric scatter: use the settings icon, choose "Add New Chart" and match the parameters shown below, then click "OK".
+To add a plot to visualize the astrometric scatter: use the settings icon, click on the "+" sign on the upper-left corner of the active chart, and match the parameters shown below, then click "OK".
 Note that in both the X and Y parameters, the difference between the DiaSource coordinate and the DiaObject coordinate are multiplied by 3600, so that the plot axes are in arcseconds: ``((ra-67.4579634)*cos(decl*(pi()/180)))*3600`` and ``(decl+44.080243)*3600``.

 .. figure:: /_static/portal_tut02_step03d.png